AbhiSundu/AbhiSundu.github.io/content/posts/PSUPostmortem.md

 1. Steam next fest had the best "bang for my buck", roughly 300 wishlists, zero effort on my part outside of 'signing' up for the festival.
 2. While reddit posts weren't amazing for wishlists, I got lots of feedback on the demo through reddit
-3. Crazygames was easy to submit to and got me ~50 wishlists
+3. Crazygames was easy to submit to and got me ~50 wishlists (from 40k plays).
+I think big web portals in general are an untapped source of traffic.

 My twitter had a very small following before this game's release (~150 followers).
 I had a couple decent tweets (150-200 likes) but those didn't seem to affect wishlists/sales in any noticeable way.
 Releasing the game did get me about 100 additional twitter followers, so that was neat.